-- 1. OVW-sponsored training and technical assistance. - 2.
-An OVW-sponsored assessment or program evaluation, if applicable. - 3.
-A New grantee orientation, unless exempted by OVW.
+- 1. OVW-sponsored training and technical assistance (TTA). - 2.
+OVW may conduct a program assessment or evaluation necessitating grantee involvement.
+Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation. - 3.
+A new grantee orientation, unless exempted by OVW.

-C. Eligibility Information
+Eligibility Information